 - Students who have purchased a subscription to Creative Cloud can also use the procedure below to sign in to their purchased Adobe Federated account.

-- Please note that you will not receive a product code after you purchase.
+- You will not receive a product code after you purchase.
 Instead, you will gain access to an Adobe/UW federated login that will give you access to Creative Cloud using your firstname.lastname@example.org email address with the procedure below.

-- Please note that your Adobe Federated account is completely separate from any other Adobe accounts you may have, even if prior Adobe accounts use your email@example.com email address.
+- Your Adobe Federated account is completely separate from any other Adobe accounts you may have, even if prior Adobe accounts use your email@example.com email address.
 If you do have a prior Adobe account under your firstname.lastname@example.org email address, you'll be presented with a choice between Personal account and Company or school account when signing in.
 To access your Federated Account, choose Company or school account.

 The Creative Cloud Desktop app is the best way to download, install, and update your Creative Cloudapps.
 You can follow these instructions to download and installthe Creative Cloud Desktop app:

 You must have administrative rights to install Creative Cloud.

 After you install and open the Creative Cloud Desktop app, be sure to log in with your email@example.com email address and choose Company or school account (see image below) if presented with that option.

 Go to the root of your hard drive (search Macintosh HD)

 Hard drive > Library > Application Support > Adobe > OOBE > Configs